saikiranchalla1/learning-docker-kubernetes-on-azure-aks/0_Capstone-Project/README.md

 Understand that this is an API, and hence a User Interface is optional.
 The API should be able to do the following: (if you don't know the logic for the following, please Google):
 - GET /{any_number} should return the roman numeral equivalent of that number
 - GET /ping should return the static text "pong".
 This will be used for health check later.
+- GET /version should return the version of the application like v1, v2 etc. This can be hardcoded.

 If you choose to use Java Spring Boot then:
 - Navigate to [Spring Initializr](https://start.spring.io/)